paulojraposo/DGGSPointViewer/README.md

 ![screenshot](figures/webappscreenshot.png)

-This software accompanies the following forthcoming academic paper:
+This software accompanies the following academic paper:

 Raposo, P., Robinson, A., & Brown, R. (2019).
-A Virtual Globe Using a Discrete Global Grid System to Illustrate the Modifiable Areal Unit Problem. *Cartographica*, 54(1).
+A Virtual Globe Using a Discrete Global Grid System to Illustrate the Modifiable Areal Unit Problem. *Cartographica*, 54(1), 51-62.